HarshitKaushik/java-cheat-sheet/README.md

     }
 }

-// A concrete sub class should implement all abstract methods.
+// A concrete sub-class should implement all abstract methods.
 // Below class gives compilation error if uncommented /* class SubClass extends AbstractClassExample {